weina1117/weina1117.github.io/_posts/2016-12-12-Inside-the-JVM.md

 The outside it will be looks like three layer:
 The top layer is a java virtual Machine, it talks with the second layer directly.
-The second layer is our computer system (like windows), it talks with the first and the third layer deirectly.
+The second layer is our computer system (like windows), it talks with the first and the third layer directly.
-THe third layer is our computer hardware system (like Intel), it talks with the computer system directly and java virtual machine indirectly.
+The third layer is our computer hardware system (like Intel), it talks with the computer system directly and java virtual machine indirectly.

 The inside of a java virtual machine: what's the components and how does it works?